RedCoal27/oneiric_tools/readme.md

 ```

 In this example, you took a writable_book and write the name of the player you want to kill and it will generate the command `kill @a[name='name']` and execute it.
+I don't use the name directly to prevent from injection like "@a" that would kill anyone.

 If you need to execute a generated command before the next string manipulation, you can run the function `oneiric_tools:run_command` in the callback.